 Yogyakarta (pronounced Jogjakarta and nicknamed Jogja) is a pleasant city located centrally on Indonesia's most populous island of Java.

-I set out to Yogyakarta, not exactly knowing what to expect, but nevertheless eager to explore and looking forward to the wealth of historical and adventurous sites in the region.
+I set out to Yogyakarta, not exactly knowing what to expect but eager to explore and looking forward to the wealth of historical and adventurous sites in the region.

-Yogyakarta makes a great jump off city to a number of staggering historical attractions in the area.
+Yogyakarta makes a great jump-off city to several staggering historical attractions in the area.

 The two largest and most significant temple complexes located near Jogja are Borobudur and Prambanan.